 For The Happy Wanderer, the ban on dine-in service was a huge blow.
 Weighing their options, they let their employees decide whether they would continue operating via takeout orders or not.
 Restaurant owner Ari said, “We told them: it’s up to you guys…if you guys feel unsafe then we can close our doors until something is done.”

 In the end, the restaurant’s employees decided to keep accepting orders, switching to takeout and delivery.
 Fortunately, the restaurant happened to sign up with Doordash just a few weeks prior, so they were ready to accept delivery orders.
-They also continued to host restaurant fundraisers as a way to both give back to the community and welcome large groups.
+They also continued to host restaurant fundraisers as a way to both give back to the community and welcome large group orders.

 “We have so many amazing restaurants in our community that are small businesses that depend on their community dollars to keep them going such as [The] Happy Wanderer.
 It’s not a chain, it’s a family restaurant that’s owned and operated by a family locally.” – Jenny, fundraising organizer